shunfan/porter/README.rst

 Create a folder::

     porter.mkdir('/foo/bar')
-    # The directory 'bar' will be created within empty file.
+    # The new directory 'bar' will be created.

 Rename a file/directory::